mad-lab-fau/mad-gui/README.md

 Below, we provide two ways of how to get the GUI.
 In case one of these fails for you, please refer to our troubleshooting guide [Link coming soon].
 You want to load data of a specific format or want to use a specific algorithm?
-In this case please refer to ["Can I use it with data of my specific system?"](#can-i-use-it-with-data-of-my-specific-system-or-a-specific-algorithm).
+In this case please refer to ["Can I use it with data of my specific system or a specific algorithm?"](#can-i-use-it-with-data-of-my-specific-system-or-a-specific-algorithm).

 ### Standalone executable
 The GUI can be packed into stand-alone executables, such that is not necessary for you to install anything on your machine.